stolk/imcat/README.md

 ## Building

+### Unix
-On linux, just use 'make' to build the imcat binary.
+On Linux, just use 'make' to build the imcat binary.

+### Windows 10
 On Windows, you need clang.exe from Visual Studio 2017 to build the imcat.exe binary.
+It's actually quite hard to get that compiler working, so you may just as well grab the pre-built <A HREF="https://stolk.org/imcat/imcat.exe">imcat.exe</A> binary.

 ## License